And greetings to you, my friends, and welcome back.

 Too bad Obama doesn't abide by it.

-He settled into Tony Hyde Park with the help of a highly suspect sweetheart deal on his property.
+In Chicago, he settled into Tony Hyde Park with the help of a highly suspect sweetheart deal on his property.

-He got an adjunct gig at the University of Chicago, cultivated leftist elitists like Bill Ayers and Bernadine Dorn, who sat on wealthy nonprofit boards, and chose the church of the wild and hateful Reverend Jeremiah Wright because it gave him a powerful entree into the poor black community that he otherwise would lack if he spent all his time in Hyde Park.
+He got an adjunct gig at the University of Chicago, cultivated leftist elitists like Bill Ayers and Bernadine Dorn, who sat on wealthy nonprofit boards and chose the church of the wild and hateful Reverend Jeremiah Wright because it gave him a powerful entree into the poor black community that he otherwise would lack if he spent all his time in Hyde Park.

-He himself noted he didn't really join a church until he appreciated the power of the African American religious tradition to spur social change.
+He himself noted he didn't really join a church until he appreciated the power of the African-American religious tradition to spur social change.

 In the state legislature, Obama became a creature of powerful party leader and eventual Senate President Emile Jones.

-As Senator and President, he has constantly, consistently sided with the most powerful interests in his party, almost never lifting a finger without the approval of the powerful labor bosses.
+As senator and president, he has constantly, consistently sided with the most powerful interests in his party, almost never lifting a finger without the approval of the powerful labor bosses or the plaintiff's attorney lobby.

 He negotiated in secret with the pharmaceutical lobby, the biggest, second biggest campaign contribution recipient from Fannie Mae and Freddie Mac sources.

-He really I don't want to read the whole thing to you because it's more impactful when you read it for yourself.
+He really, I don't want to read the whole thing to you because it's more impactful when you read it for yourself, but he just, he really unravels all of this stuff.

-Ginsburg, Sodomy or Kagan, all from New York City.
+Ginsburg, Solomay, or Kagan, all from New York City, all from the Upper West.

 Instead, it would make the court more reflective of cloistered, supercilious East Coast academia.